Lumii-MC/Lumenium-Licensing-and-Documentation/documentation/renderers/ScreenFlashUtil.md

 `10,` <--- Hold duration in ticks (How long the flash is held before fading, float)

 `100` <--- Fade duration in ticks (How long the flash takes to fade out completely, float)

+`Easings.LINEAR` <--- Easing type.
+If none wanted, use linear.